 Coffee’s Impact on Inflammation

-However, there are also studies that report contradictory results, showing that anti-inflammatory and antioxidant effects in coffee can actually aid in or decrease the risks of inflammatory diseases.
+However, there are also studies that report contradictory results, showing that anti-inflammatory and antioxidant effects in coffee have health benefits of decreasing the risks of inflammatory diseases.
 In the studies that found increased caffeine increases the risk of rheumatoid arthritis, it’s possible that there were other lifestyle components causing higher inflammation that were not explored.

 Read our blog on "What is the most powerful anti-inflammatory supplement?"